 This is another thing to be prepared for.
 It’s good to have a plan in place, chores assigned, and a routine while they’re cute and fluffy.

-The last 10 chicks we purchased were sexed, which means they had checked if they were male or female.
+The last 10 chicks we purchased were sexed, which means they had been checked to see if they were male or female.
 We still ended up with a rooster.

 It is perfectly normal for chicks to start figuring out where they belong in their flock.
 There is always a hierarchy in flocks.
 The birds will figure it out.